eccentricon/cjsc/notes.md

 ### How to use modern JavaScript

 1. During development: Use the latest Chrome browser
-2. During production: Use Babel to transpile and polyfill your code (converting back to ES5 to ensure browser compatibility for all users)
+2. During production: Use [Babel] to transpile and polyfill your code (converting back to ES5 to ensure browser compatibility for all users)

 - ES5
   - Fully supported in all browsers (down to IE 9 from 2011);
   - _Ready to be used today_ 👍
-- ES6+
+- "ES6+"

   - ES6/ES2015 ...
 ESxxx
   - ES6+: Well supported in all **modern** browsers;